fernandoem88/react-hooks-in-callback/README.md

 when it comes to deal with action or event callback, often we use to define a hook in a component and then we pass its state as parameter to the callback.

-using _hooks in callback_ can help us:
+using **hooks in callback** will help us:

+- defining a hook and get its state directly in a callback
-- filtering out some unwanted re-render noise due to useless hooks.
+- filtering out some unwanted hooks re-render noise.
 - having a simplified version of async actions (a really nice alternative to _redux-thunk_).

 ## Usage